JaimeToca/RetrofitOttoExample/README.md

         showActors(actorsWrapper);
     }

-Then, once the information is ready we notify the mainactivity through the bus using post
+Then, if the information is ready the main activity is notified through the bus using post

 RestActorSource.class